maboa/MDN/gameaudio.md

 Audio is an important part of any game - it adds feedback and atmosphere.
 Web based audio is maturing fast, but there are still many browser differences to negotiate.

-We often need to prioritise the audio parts that are essential for our games and devise a strategy based on those decisions.
+We often need to decide which audio parts are essential to our games' experience, which are nice to have and devise a strategy accordingly.

 Mobile
 ------